 Having obtained Master’s degrees in Languages and European Affairs, I used to work in leading positions at various international associations in Brussels.
 Amongst others I was the Director of the Brussels Office of the Fraunhofer-Gesellschaft, Europe’s biggest organisation for applied research and Managing Director of the European Venture Philanthropy Association, an organisation aiming at creating positive societal impact through venture philanthropy.

-I have been trained as a mindfulness trainer (MBSR) at Arbor Seminare in Germany and the Flemish Institute for Attention and Mindfulness (I AM) and have studied intensely with leading international teachers such as Jon Kabat-Zinn, Christina Feldman, Chris Cullen, Mark Williams, Edel Maex, Florence Meleo-Meyer, Reecca Crane, John Peacock, and Rick Hanson.
-I also have been trained as a teacher for mindfulness at school by the Mindfulness at School Project in London (teach paws programme).
+I have been trained as a mindfulness trainer (MBSR) at Arbor Seminare in Germany and have studied intensely with leading international teachers such as Jon Kabat-Zinn, Christina Feldman, Chris Cullen, Mark Williams, Edel Maex, Florence Meleo-Meyer, Rebecca Crane, John Peacock, and Rick Hanson.
+I have also been trained as a teacher for mindfulness at school by the Mindfulness at School Project in London (teach paws programme).

 Since 2018 I am authorised by neuropsychologist Rick Hanson to teach his method of positive neuroplasticity.
 This method teaches how to turn positive experiences into inner strengths hardwired into our nervous system which can help to heal old pain, deal with challenges, and have more to offer others (for more information see www.rickhanson.net).